 There is some debate as to how the above risks compare to other fuels.
 In fact, research shows that hydrogen poses a slightly higher fire risk than gasoline or natural gas.
 What this increased risk means for the future of hydrogen remains to be seen.
 However, all other fuels are not without their dangers either, and with the proper infrastructure and information, hydrogen can be managed well and safely.

 Fortunately, hydrogen has been used in various industries for a long time, and infrastructures and security measures have improved significantly over the past few decades.
-Sophisticated sensors now exist that immediately indicate a leak from an infrastructure.
+Sophisticated sensors now exist that immediately indicate a leak from a hydrogen infrastructure.
 Hydrogen tanks, pipelines, and applications are also subject to rigorous testing standards.
 This equipment is exposed to high pressure and extreme temperatures before it can be put into service.

 With the proper infrastructure in place, hydrogen can be safely managed without any problems if the end-user also handles the gas responsibly.
 In this respect, providing correct information plays an important role.
 The better the user follows the instructions and is made aware of possible dangers, the smaller the risk will be.

 Liquid hydrogen requires a higher quality of insulation than some other liquid gases.
 The main reason for this is the extremely low temperature of the gas.
 If, for example, hydrogen is transported through a pipeline with foam insulation, a small rupture in the foam may be the source of oxygen condensation due to the extreme cold emitted by the liquid hydrogen.
 A fire or explosion will ensue should this condensed oxygen come into contact with hydrogen or any other combustible material.